Shahrukh Khan Reveals Why He Got Married To Gauri Khan So Early, Lies About Smoking & Much More!

 - NEW INSIDE PICS: How Aishwarya Rai, Salman Khan, Shahrukh Khan PARTIED ALL NIGHT At Sonam's Wedding

-If we ask you who's the wittiest star of the B-town?
-Won't you think of one and only the Shahrukh Khan?
-Fans wait for #AskSRK session as it's the only way to know the Superstar more closely.
+If we ask you who's the wittiest star of the B-town, wouldn't your answer be the one and only Shahrukh Khan?
+His fans eagerly wait for #AskSRK session as it's the only way to know the Superstar more closely.
 Instagram has recently launched a new feature and celebs are going gaga over it and now, SRK has joined the bandwagon too!

-From revealing why he married to Gauri Khan so early to lying about smoking in the wittiest way, Shahrukh Khan just proved that he's a pro, when it comes to #AskCeleb session!
+From revealing why he married to Gauri Khan so early to lying about smoking in the wittiest way, Shahrukh Khan just proved that he's a pro when it comes to #AskCeleb session!
 Below are some of the best replies of Mr Khan from #AskSRK session on Instagram.

 Q) Why did you marry so early Sir? [sic]